GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/02_importingMeshes.md

 > The debug logging functionality is explained in the [logging](@ref logging) manual.

-# Customizing import {#importingMeshes_d}
+# Customizing import
-Mesh import can be customized by providing a @ref bs::MeshImportOptions "MeshImportOptions" object to the importer.
+Mesh import can be customized by providing a @bs::MeshImportOptions object to the importer.

 ~~~~~~~~~~~~~{.cpp}
 auto importOptions = MeshImportOptions::create();